devpython88/nova.h/DOC.md

 - `bool hasPrefix(std::string)`: Ends with specified string
 - `std::string replace_(std::string old, std::string new)`: Replace `old` with `new` in copy of string then return that copy
 - `std::vector<std::string> split(char delimiter)`: Split string

+# Hot (new) 🔥

+## NovaSignal (nova.h)
+This class also adds two things:

+### CALLBACK(f)
+    This macro turns anything into a void return and 0 arg function
+### CONDITION_VAR(c)
+    This macro turns a condition into a callable function, Basically storing a literal condition instead of just its output You can get the output by just calling it

+This class can emit a function signal, or have a condition to emit the function

+How to use:
+Constructor: `()`

+Fields:
+`callback`: The funtion that its binding to, Use the `CALLBACK` macro to turn a literal function into a `std::function`

+Methods:
+`emit()`: Call the function no matter what `bindTo(std::function<void(void)>)`: Bind to a condition, use `CONDITION_VAR` to turn a condition into a callable function `emitOnCondition()`: Emit only when condition

+## NovaEvent

+This is a new much cleaner way of input

+Static fields:
+NovaEvent::Key contains key constants
+NovaEvent::Mouse contains mouse constants

+How to use:
+Constructor: `()`

+Methods:
+`fetch()`: Call every frame to fetch events

+Fields:
+`.mousePos: NovaVec2`: Mouse position
+`.mouseScroll: NovaVec2`: Mouse scroll xy, NovaInputDevice doesnt provide xy scroll, only y scroll `.lastKeyHit`: Last key pressed